Python-Test-Engineer/PyTest-Cookbook/docs/toolbox/manage_docker_with_python.md

 container = client.containers.run("nginx:latest", detach=True, ports={"80/tcp": PORT})
 ```

-Docker enable the use of ARG and --build-arg to add arguments prior to FROM, FROM usually being the first allowed command
+Docker enables the use of ARG and --build-arg to add arguments prior to FROM, FROM usually being the first allowed command

 ```
 ARG BaseImage